linqs/psl-website/wiki/Example-Walkthrough.md

 In PSL, we use **partitions** to organize data.
 A partition is nothing more than a container for data, but we use them to keep specific chunks of data together or separate.
 For example if we are running evaluation, we must be sure not use our test partition in training.
-A more complete discussion of partitions and data storage in PSL can be found here on [this page](Data-Storage-in-PSL.md).

 PSL users typically organize their data in at least three different partitions (all of which you can see in this example):
 - **observations** (called `obsPartition` in this example): In this partition we put actual observed data.
 In this example, we put all the observations about who has lived where, who likes what, and who knows who in the observations partition.